Eco Friendly Cleaning

 Eco-Friendly Solutions for Leftovers

-This is a good time to start a compost pile.
+This is an excellent time to start a compost pile.
 All leftovers (except those containing meat or dairy products) can be composted.
-If Santa still owes you a present, ask for a composting bin and get started composting at home.
-That way, you can keep on giving to Mother Earth in the new year.
+If Santa still owes you a present, ask for a composting bin and get started composting at home so you can keep giving to Mother Earth in the new year.

 You Might Like These: